justinrgarrard/world-of-naevis.net/data/archetypes/cleric_winter.md

 # Cleric: Winter Witch

 _Winter is an ancient and august order, one that predates Navean wizardry.
 Their magic has its roots in primal sorceries and elemental forces.
-Initiates tend to be ruthlessly pragmatic._
+Initiates tend to be ruthlessly pragmatic and secretive._

 #### Winter Domain Spells